-Most organisations have implemented processes and tools to collect data to facilitate informed decision making.
-Often, they will seek out best practices and measures to assist in decision making or rely on technology to guide their basis.
+Most organisations have implemented processes and tools to collect data to facilitate informed decision-making.
+Often, they will seek out best practices and measures to assist in decision-making or rely on technology to guide the basis of decisions.
 However, in many cases these same organisations approach a gap in tactical deployment and the ability to draw a connection to the follow-up or pre-emptive actions required to derive value from assets.
-This paper and presentation will review the processes for establishing a framework for alignment and priority setting, while looking at the techniques employed for resiliency and risk management using a technology agnostic approach.
-We will review potential data sources which can be leveraged for decision making and which reflect the needs and current state of the business environment.
-Additionally we will discuss the relationship and application to the decision making process.
+This presentation will review the processes for establishing a framework for alignment and priority setting, while looking at the techniques employed for resiliency and risk management using a technology agnostic approach.
+We will review potential data sources which can be leveraged for decision-making and which reflect the needs and current state of the business environment.
+Further, we will discuss the relationship and application to the decision-making process.
 An overview of the fundamental outcome of key performance indicators and visualized metrics will be demonstrated.
-Additionally, we will investigate the influence on decision making and the level of data confidence.
-This paper and presentation is based on work currently being performed for an optimized decision framework for a large city in Southern Ontario.
+Finally, we will investigate the influence on decision making and the level of data confidence.

 Defect elimination process in the industry utilizes many of the root cause failure analysis tools and the organisational structures and workflows for the implementation of the corrective actions.
 However many of the industries experience repeated failures in spite of formal defect elimination and reliability engineering practices.
 The effectiveness of the process and the organisational learning and implementation of the corrective actions are often suspect.
 The presentation looks at the common tools and organisational structures used for the defect elimination process and compares the different approaches.
 The case study present the defect elimination process used for an incident.
 The defect elimination process adopted for the case study included the use of different tools for the analysis and the combinations of the same.The presentation briefly describe the problem encountered, the vents and a brief of the causal mapping.
 The presentation looks at the process steered by standardized approaches of utilizing reliability engineers as facilitator for the investigation of the technical and equipment related aspects and safety professionals for the procedural failures in the system and the different levels of details and results achieved with the the different processes.
 The final organisational learning shows how the results from the combined processes has resulted in uncovering all the contributing causes for the root causes, and in developing corrective actions.
 The presentation looks at the systems and the workflows being used for the implementation, approvals and the review of the effectiveness of the implemented corrective actions as a feedback loop for the continuous improvement..

-As I spend more and more time in and around maintenance, reliability and asset management professionals and though my own experiences as both an end user and now a contractor.
-It has become more and more clear that there is a definitive gap in most maintenance and reliability plans....the electrical system.
-This is not to say that there is not maintenance being done, or that people are not recognizing that their electrical system is not critical.
+As I spend more and more time in and around maintenance, reliability and asset management professionals, and though my own experiences as both an end user and now a contractor, it has become more and more clear that there is a definitive gap in most maintenance and reliability plans....the electrical system.
+This is not to say that there is not maintenance being done, or that people are not recognizing that their electrical system is critical.
 But do you understand what you are doing?
 Do you understand why?
 Is what is being done correct?
 Is the budget that is set aside for electrical adequate or too much?
 How do you know?
 What are the best practices and where do you start?
 As discussed this is not a technical presentation but rather a look at a basic electrical system and where an end user can start in regards to assuring themselves that they are doing the right things.
-There are some new technologies that are in the market place that can assist in determining if there may be a potential problem with parts of your system...this presentation is not about those.
-Alternatively it is about "the basics", learning to walk before you can run.
-Looking at the system as a whole and learning where most trouble areas are.
-Assisting end users in looking at past test results and planning next steps.
-Determining what needs to be done based on predictive tests such as transformer oil samples or IR scans, and what can be pushed into next years budget.
-What cannot be skipped because, if it is, it may not only cause catastrophic plant failures but potential fatalities.
+There are some new technologies that are in the market place that can assist in determining if there is a potential problem with parts of your system...this presentation is not about those.
+Alternatively it is about "the basics", learning to walk before you can run: Looking at the system as a whole and learning where most trouble areas are; Assisting end-users in looking at past test results and planning next steps; Determining what needs to be done based on predictive tests such as transformer oil samples or IR scans, and what can be pushed into next year’s budget; What cannot be skipped because, if it is, it may not only cause catastrophic plant failures but potential fatalities.
 In conclusion what this presentation will focus on is assisting Maintenance Management professionals to treat their electrical assets with the same care that they keep their mechanical assets.
 It is not overly technical and you do not have to be an electrical professional to understand or benefit.

-As always equipment maintainability plays an important role in uptime.
-Besides the reduction of failure rates, the quick recovery from those failures or the success execution of scheduled activities makes a considerable difference in availability indicators.
-The application of lean tools and six sigma analysis contributes with the improvement of maintenance execution by using the 5 steps of lean six sigma methodology (Define, Measure, Analyze, Implement and Control) and tools associated to them.
-The presentation includes the theory of lean six sigma, basic principles of the methodology and case studies showing the use of tools.
-In case 1, illustrates the application of lean six sigma in scheduled preventive maintenance for slurry pumps operating in the oil sands industry, the use of this methodology allowed the reduction of 50% in time to complete intrusive activities on internal components of the pump, this takes higher value as was applicable to a population of 27 pumps in other process within the plant.
-In case 2, the use of six sigma analysis reduced the corrosion rate of tubes in a bank of 12 heat exchangers shell and tube type, which heat diluted bitumen upstream of a distillation tower.
-The analysis was focused in the optimization of variables contributing to the high quantity of water in the process.
-Both cases emphasis the use of data and facts to make decisions, the inclusion of the front end personnel as well as the importance in the sustainment of implemented solutions.
-Gustavo Moreno P Eng.
-CMRP Reliability & Maintenance Engineer Husky Energy
+As always, equipment maintainability plays an important role in uptime.
+Besides the reduction of failure rates, the quick recovery from those failures or the successful execution of scheduled activities makes a considerable difference in availability indicators.
+The application of Lean tools and Six Sigma analysis contributes to the improvement of maintenance execution by applying the 5 steps of Lean Six Sigma methodology (Define, Measure, Analyze, Implement and Control) and using the tools associated with them.
+This presentation will discuss Lean Six Sigma theory, basic principles of the methodology and case studies showing the use of tools.
+Case 1 will illustrate the application of Lean Six Sigma in scheduled preventive maintenance for slurry pumps operating in the oil sands industry.
+Case 2 will examine how the use of Six Sigma analysis reduced the corrosion rate of tubes in a bank of 12 heat exchangers shell and tube type, which heat diluted bitumen upstream of a distillation tower.
+Both cases emphasize the importance of using data and facts to make decisions, including front end personnel, and the sustainment of implemented solutions.

 During periods of planned maintenance, shutdowns need to proceed quickly and efficiently with every minute of additional downtime carrying heavy costs.
 Having the right tools, crews and procedures all play a part in ensuring an efficient shutdown process.
 Once these elements are all working together smoothly, are there other methods to continuously improve the process?
 Reliability Engineering (RE) brings additional tools and methodologies to the table in order to look at a shutdown in different ways.
 One particular Reliability Engineering tool involves the use of Time and Motion studies to record and analyze how all these elements come together during an actual shutdown.
 The technique involves capturing video sequences and then segmenting them into shorter clips that highlight how individual tasks are performed.
 This method look at tasks and elements such as relining procedures, parts management, site layout and actual workflows in order to analyze the entire process.
 Expert analysis of the video using specialized software programs can lead to the identification of important improvement opportunities.
 Using an actual case event where a Time and Motion study was used at a northern Scandinavian mine, this presentation explores how these RE techniques were applied to improve the mines shutdown performance by 20%.

-The presentation describes the requirements to reach excellence in maintenance and reliability and shed light on all aspects and processes to achieve it.
+This presentation describes the requirements to reach excellence in maintenance and reliability and describe the processes and tools to achieve it.

 Workshop - 1/2 day